Vegetable Production System: Results

 In 2010, Desert Research and Technology Studies (Desert RATS) performed operational tests of the Vegetable Production System with lettuce.
 The three lettuce cultivars that were initially planted yielded positive results, growing and being consumed in 14 days.
 The Desert RATS team reported uniformly positive psychological results from the test crew.
 No substantial information has been released as of yet on the differences between the nutritional values of space-grown plants and earth-grown plants.

-As of August 2015, the Veggie system has succeeded in growing edible plants on the ISS.
-Further, NASA has announced plans to launch a more advanced plant growth system named Advanced Plant Habitat in 2017.
+In 2015, the Veggie system succeeded in growing edible plants on the ISS.
+Further, NASA announced plans to launch a more advanced plant growth system named Advanced Plant Habitat in 2017.
 No results have been recorded on the psychological benefits of the Veggie system in space.